We are occasionally able to accept adult songbirds as time and resources allow.

 Pets: Cats and dogs can kill nestling or fledgling songbirds, or the parent birds that are feeding the nestlings or fledglings.
 Please help protect birds by keeping pets indoors or supervising them while outdoors.
 Consider building a catio for your cats so that they can enjoy being outdoors without harming wildlife (catios help keep cats healthy and safe too!).

 Renesting: If a nestling (naked or covered in down or pin feathers) songbird falls out of its nest, please look for its nest and put the baby back in the nest.
 If you can’t find the nest and the baby is adequately feathered, you can attach a basket with nesting material to the tree or shrub and put the baby in the basket.
 Please observe the nest to make sure the parents are returning to feed the baby.
-(Note: if the baby isn’t adequately feathered and you cannot find the original nest, it will need to go to a rehabilitator.)
+(Note: if the baby isn’t adequately feathered and you cannot find the original nest, it needs to go to a rehabilitator.)

 Fledglings: If you find a fledgling (mostly feathered) songbird on the ground, please leave it where it is!
 Fledglings spend time on the ground while learning how to forage and fly.
 The parents should return to feed it.
 Please keep pets indoors or supervised while outdoors if there are fledglings in the area.